MicrosoftDocs/power-platform/power-virtual-agents/configuration-hand-off-omnichannel.md

 ## Manage your bot's omnichannel capabilities

-Select **Manage** > **Agent transfers**, and then select the **Omnichannel** tile.
+Select **Manage**, **Agent transfers**, and then select the **Omnichannel** tile.
 Here you can disconnect or disable your bot, refresh the connection, or open the Omnichannel admin center to view the connection details.

 ### Disconnect your bot from omnichannel or disable the omnichannel connection